Clement-Jean/clement-jean.github.io/_posts/2023-01-05-packed_vs_unpacked_repeated_fields.md

 <p>
 <details><summary><b>Refresher #3: Protobuf Text Format</b></summary>
 <p>Protobuf does not exclusively encode to binary.
 It is possible to encode to JSON or to a format that is close to JSON.
-This text format is generally used for improving readability/writeability (nobody want to read/write binary) and enhance your debugging or analysis of your messages.
-I will not go into too much details about this here, but to write a repeated field, you can simply repeated the field name as many times as you want to add value to the field, followed by a colon and the value.
+This text format is generally used for improving readability/writeability (nobody wants to read/write binary) and enhance your debugging or analysis of your messages.
+I will not go into too much detail about this here, but to write a repeated field, you can simply repeated the field name as many times as you want to add value to the field, followed by a colon and the value.
 This looks like this:</p>
 <p>
 {% highlight yaml %}
 ids: 1